davrodpin/mole/docs/index.md

   * Resiliency!
 Then tunnel will never go down if you don't want to:
     * Idle clients do not get disconnected from the ssh server since Mole keeps sending synthetic packets acting as a keep alive mechanism.
     * Auto reconnection to the ssh server if the it is dropped by any reason.
+  * Embedded rpc server to retrieve runtime information about one or more instances running on the system.

 # Table of Contents